yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_import_from_data_library.md %}
 >
-> 3. Create a dataset collection
+> 3. Create a dataset collection with all the input files
+>    - name your collection `input sequences`
 >
 >    {% snippet faqs/galaxy/collections_build_list.md %}
 >